mvspride/Aspect-/README.md

 **Required Must-have Stories**

-* As a begginer programmer who uses Aspect, I want to be able to learn the basics of coding, so that I can improve.
+* As a beginner programmer who uses Aspect, I want to be able to learn the basics of coding, so that I can improve.
 * As a gamer who uses Aspect, I want a fun and interactive game that can keep me engaged so that I am not bored.

 **Optional Nice-to-have Stories**